Parsa33033/ADM-HW5/README.md

 ## Files to be created automatically

-### when running the code, few files would be created as below:
+### When running the code, few files would be created as below:

 1. timestamp.csv
     > contains the combined graphs in a single csv file